fastapi/sqlmodel/README.md

 ### Editor Support Everywhere

-**SQLModel** was carefully designed to give you the best developer experience and editor support, **even after selecting data** from the database:
+**SQLModel** was designed to give you the best developer experience and editor support, **even after selecting data** from the database:

 <img class="shadow" src="https://sqlmodel.tiangolo.com/img/index/autocompletion02.png">

 ## SQLAlchemy and Pydantic

 That class `Hero` is a **SQLModel** model.

-But at the same time, ✨ it is a **SQLAlchemy** model ✨.
-So, you can combine it and use it with other SQLAlchemy models, or you could easily migrate applications with SQLAlchemy to **SQLModel**.
+At the same time, ✨ the class is a **SQLAlchemy** model ✨.
+You can use it with other SQLAlchemy models.
+Alternatively, you could migrate applications that use SQLAlchemy to **SQLModel** quickly.

-And at the same time, ✨ it is also a **Pydantic** model ✨.
+And at the same time, ✨ the class is also a **Pydantic** model ✨.
 You can use inheritance with it to define all your **data models** while avoiding code duplication.
-That makes it very easy to use with **FastAPI**.
+This characteristic makes it easy to use with **FastAPI**.

 ## License